Homesteading Blog

 Barefoot Flowers: Best Local Flower Farm in Whonnock

 Wild Bluebell Homestead Blog loves to showcase the talents and passion of local business owners and crafters.
 This time around, we’re shining the spotlight on Barefoot Flowers, nestled in the heart of Whonnock.
 Dive into this exclusive feature to learn more about the dedicated individuals behind the brand and understand the importance of supporting our local community.
 Let’s foster community spirit and get to know our neighbors a little better!
 Who are you, where do you live, and what do you enjoy about operating your flower business?
 Our names are Trina and Samantha Foot.
-We’re sisters by marriage but best of friends and neighbors by choice.
-We reside with our …
+We’re sisters by marriage but best

-Barefoot Flowers: Best Local Flower Farm in Whonnock READ BLOG POST >
+Barefoot Flowers: Best Local Flower Farm in Whonnock Read Blog Post

 aloterra handcrafted products soaps creams candles langley british columbia canada